rtxa/GBSPTools/README.md

 	// Default: Off
 	-full

-	// Sort the portals with MightSee.
+	// Sort the portals you might see.
 	// Default: Off
 	-sortportals

 ### Light - Performs calculations to add lighting effects to the level.
-	// Outputs detailed compilation progress information to the console window.
-	// Default: Off
-	-verbose

 	// Illuminates all surfaces with the light color specified.
 	// Default: 0 0 0 | Range: 0-255 0-255 0-255
 	-minlight r g b